dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## Transcript (Mature mRNA)

-After transcription, the pre-mRNA undergoes a series of processing steps: splicing (removal of introns), capping, and polyadenylation.
-The resulting single-stranded molecule is called a mature mRNA, or transcript.
+After transcription, the pre-mRNA undergoes a series of processing steps: **splicing (removal of introns), capping, and polyadenylation**.
+The resulting single-stranded molecule is called a **mature mRNA, or transcript**.

 You might assume that the entire mature mRNA is used to build a protein — but only part of it is.
-The actual coding sequence (CDS) contains the instructions for building a protein.
-Flanking the CDS are two non-coding sections: the 5' untranslated region (5' UTR) and the 3' untranslated region (3' UTR).
-These regions regulate gene expression, affecting things like mRNA stability, localization, and translation efficiency.
+The actual **coding sequence (CDS)** contains the instructions for building a protein.
+Flanking the CDS are **two non-coding sections**: the 5' untranslated region (**5' UTR**) and the 3' untranslated region (**3' UTR**).
+These regions *regulate gene expression*, affecting things like mRNA stability, localization, and translation efficiency.

-The complete set of RNA molecules in a cell is called the **transcriptome**, and the study of all transcripts is known as transcriptomics.
+The complete set of RNA molecules in a cell is called the **transcriptome**, and the study of all transcripts is known as **transcriptomics**.
 {: .notice-primary}

-In eukaryotic cells, additional modifications are added:
+In **eukaryotic** cells, additional **modifications** are added:

-- A 5' cap (a modified guanine nucleotide) is attached to the beginning of the strand.
+- A **5' cap** (a modified guanine nucleotide) is attached **to the beginning** of the strand.

-- A poly-A tail (a long string of adenosines, ~150–250 bases) is added to the end.
+- A **poly-A tail** (a long string of adenosines, ~150–250 bases) is added **to the end**.

-These features protect the mRNA from degradation, assist in export from the nucleus, and help the ribosome recognize the transcript during translation.
-Neither the cap nor the tail is directly encoded in the DNA, but a polyadenylation signal (typically AAUAAA or AUUAAA in RNA and AATAAA or ATTAAA in DNA) within the 3' UTR triggers the addition of the tail.
+These features *protect the mRNA from degradation*, assist in export from the nucleus, and help the ribosome recognize the transcript during translation. **Neither the cap nor the tail is directly encoded in the DNA**, but a **polyadenylation signal** (typically AAUAAA or AUUAAA in RNA and AATAAA or ATTAAA in DNA) **within the 3' UTR** triggers the addition of the tail.

-**IMPORTANT**: Not every possible splice variant is viable.
+**IMPORTANT**: **Not every possible splice variant is viable**.
 If a spliced mRNA lacks the poly-A signal or the cap, it won't be exported from the nucleus or translated — it may be degraded instead.
 {: .notice--warning}

 Note: In our code examples, we use a shorter poly-A tail of just 10 A's for simplicity, though real tails are much longer.